IN LOVING MEMORY OF

 October 10, 1948 – April 7, 2026

-Helen was known for embodying the true meaning of a friend—steadfast, loving, and compassionate.
-She never allowed life’s challenges to dampen her spirit; rather, her calm disposition ensured she never got upset or complained, earning her a reputation as one of the most lovable souls around.
-Her artistic passions illuminated her world, as she spent countless hours painting and sculpting, creating works that reflected her deep appreciation for beauty and expression.
+Helen was known for embodying the true meaning of a friend — steadfast, loving, and compassionate.
+She never allowed life challenges to dampen her spirit; rather, her calm disposition kept her from getting upset or complaining, earning her a reputation as one of the most lovable souls.
+Her artistic passions illuminated her world, as she spent hours painting and sculpting, creating works that reflected her deep appreciation for beauty and expression.

-Since 1969, Helen embraced her faith as a devoted Jehovah’s Witness, a foundation that brought peace and purpose to her life and those she touched.
-Her proudest accomplishments were her daughters—Cassandra Chaney, Alana Triplett, and Tamekaa Triplett—their families, seven grandchildren, Parris, Patia, Darling, Ariel, Arrion, Elliyah and Annahah Anderson, twelve great-grandchildren, Reece, Jarriett, and Pallas Phillips, Corran Jr. and Cantrell Parker, Alajah Anderson, William III, Kingston, and Damyliah Parker, Kaeden Anderson, Everleigh Jackson and VaLeigh Wylie and a host of other relatives and friends who were blessed by her love and presence.
+Since 1969, Helen has embraced her faith as a devoted Jehovah’s Witness, a foundation that has brought peace and purpose to her life and to all those she has touched.
+Her proudest accomplishments were her daughters---- Cassandra, D. Chaney, Alana L. Triplett, and Tamekaa F. Triplett----her seven grandchildren, Parris D., Patia D., Darling P., A' Riel A., Arrion D., Elliyah M., and Annahah R. Anderson, and her twelve great-grandchildren and a host of other relatives, family, and friends who were blessed by her love and presence.

 Helen leaves behind a legacy woven with grace, faith, and artistry.
 She was a woman who taught by example, showing that true strength lies in quiet resilience and genuine care for others.
 Though her physical presence is no longer with us, the warmth of her love and the beauty of her spirit will live on in the hearts of all who knew her.

-Her daughters, grandchildren, great-grandchildren, and extended family find comfort in the memories of her gentle smile, her artistic talents, and the invaluable lessons she imparted.
-Helen Marie Chaney’s life was a testament to a soul that touched many, a friend who showed what it truly means to love and be loved.
+Her siblings, daughters, grandchildren, great-grandchildren, and extended family find comfort in the memories of her gentle smile, her artistic talents, and the valuable lessons she imparted.
+Helen Marie Smith Chaney, aka “Nancy”, life was a testament to a soul that touched many, a sister, mother, relative, and friend who showed what it truly means to love and be loved.
 She will be dearly missed but forever remembered with tenderness and gratitude.

 This site is protected by reCAPTCHA and the